Her Mother Was Murdered For Fighting For Human Rights — Here's What She Wants You To Know

 Editor's note: This interview has been translated from Spanish and edited for length and clarity.
 Refinery29 wishes to thank Andrea González-Ramírez for her help in translating this interview.

-"My mum was like that with everyone.
+"My mom was like that with everyone.
 She looked at your potential and said: Bam!, knowing that you could do it....so you were always on your feet, trying to do things well."

 What is your advice for other young women?